rfehseke/Hello_World/README.md

 # Hello_World
-This is my first project on GitHub
+I am currently a Sophomore at the University of Iowa studying Finance and Business Analytics & Information  Systems.
+This is my first project on GitHub.